iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 This tool is meant for removing obsolete/unnecessary records from the profile file.
 Such records can accumulate if you use the test build feature a lot or when you delete a CDLC that you have played.

-The tool scans the directory entered in the configuration for IDs of arrangements that should be preserved.
+The tool scans the DLC directory entered in the configuration for IDs of arrangements that should be preserved.
 This means that all official and custom DLC for which you want to preserve the records should be found in that directory or its subdirectories.

 The IDs of on-disc and RS1 import songs are already included within the program.